mikecreel/goat/README.md

 # goat
-Private projecy for my use.
+Private project for my use.